C Breeze - A lesson in the key of C, that's a breeze to play.

-This is something I had been playing around with for a while now, with all you finger-pickers in mind, of course.
+This is something I had been playing around for quite a while, with all you finger-pickers in mind, of course.
 I call it C Breeze because it's in the key of C and it's a breeze to play.
 It's also pleasant, as a sea breeze.
 I played this on my Palm acoustic.

 The chords are all from the key of C except for the D7 that comes up a couple of times.
 The F/G is a 'slash chord'.
 It can also be called a G11, but it's so much easier to see it as an F chord played over a G bass note.

 I use my left-hand thumb to play the root in the F chords rather than use the barre chord.
 An open G string comes into play during that chord and it's much better to deal with it without the barre finger there, but beware, it can lead to a very painful knuckle.
 I know, it happened to me a few years back after a few particularly long recording sessions ... like 10 or 12 hours per day for a few days in a row.
 I literally had to rethink my whole way of playing guitar, a thumb-less way.
 These days I'm able to use it from time to time, but it hurts.

 I didn't find any part of this particularly tricky.
 I realize that you've never heard it before, so you need to hear it a few times to learn it as a tune (I think you'll find that it has a familiar ring to it), but once you do, it's fairly straight forward to play.